danielharrell/SumLect2015/Lost_Idea_LA.md

 And talk of turbulent changes points to another way that defenses of liberal education have made it a matter of
 context: by locating the self in an ever-changing world.
-Here is [one
+[A good
 example](http://www.sjc.edu/files/8013/9593/4530/league-of-women-voters-2011.pdf)
-of this, from an address by Chris Nelson:
+comes from an address by President Nelson:

 > With boundaries among the disciplines vanishing, with job requirements and needs changing rapidly, we need citizens